adam-maj/robotics/README.md

 # robotics [WIP]

-A deep-dive on the entire history of robotics, highlighting the series of innovations that enabled general-purpose humanoids like Optimus and Figure.
+A deep-dive on the entire history of robotics, highlighting the series of innovations that have enabled general-purpose humanoids like Optimus and Figure.

 For each key milestone, I've included the critical papers in this repository, along with my notes and high-level explanations where relevant.